Sharpie/RTikZDevice/README.md

     graphics were adjusted to values used by the PDF device.
 Hopefully this will make the spacing used by x axis labels and y axis labels a bit more symmetric.

+  - The code that handles line color and fill color has been completely refactored to avoid useless operations such as 0 transparency fills and draws.